qartlosninikabadzekabadze/Yolov8-Football-Celebration-Detecting-and-Tracking/README.md

 **Performance Metrics:**

-The model's effectiveness is demonstrated through high precision, recall, and mean Average Precision (mAP) scores:
+The model's effectiveness is demonstrated through high precision, recall, and mean Average Precision (mAP) scores on the training set:

 Precision: 0.98

 Recall: 0.988

 mAP50: 0.99

 mAP50-95: 0.819

 These metrics underscore the model's robustness and accuracy in detecting and tracking football players' celebrations across various scenarios.

 **Applications:**